herrevilkitten/fantastic_m2/fantastic_m2_readme.txt

 ================================================================================
 Five Unique Physical Actors - Complete
- - Carts, barrels, crates, signs, and the origami paper cranes are all rigid bodies nd are interactable with the player.
+ - Carts, barrels, crates, signs, and the origami paper cranes are all rigid bodies and are interactable with the player.

 At Least Two Compound Objects Consisting of Joints - Complete
  - There are three compound objects in my scene: